Top Reasons buyers will buy your home

 In Grenada, Carraicou & Petit Martinique (Our Tri-Island State) many people are building their own homes as oppose to buying one.
 So as a seller, one should not hesitate to make necessary repairs/renovations to things that could potentially give the buyer a reason not to purchase.

 If you do have a great location, don’t overprice.
-People expect to pay more for a great location for example with a beach front (such as Grand Anse beach or Morne Rouge Beach), close to the Maurice Bishop International airport, towns (St. George’s especially), restaurants (such as Dodgy Dock, Le Chateau & Aquarium/Victory bar) and generally in the Southern part of the Island of Grenada, but if you overprice your home, they will scrutinize the price and the condition as a way of negotiating.
+People expect to pay more for a great location for example with a beach front (such as Grand Anse beach or Morne Rouge Beach), close to the Maurice Bishop International airport, towns (St. George’s especially), restaurants (such as True Blue Bay, Cayenne, Lavo Lanes, Aquarium, Victory bar & Umbrellas) and generally in the Southern part of the Island of Grenada, but if you overprice your home, they will scrutinize the price and the condition as a way of negotiating.
 At the end of it all, like you, buyers simply want to make a good deal on a home they love in the Spice Isle.

 As an indicator, If after staging a showing you get a quick offer, you know you’ve priced it right for the location, condition, and the current market.
 If you don’t get an offer within a couple of days or weeks, know that there’s something wrong.
 Take a good look at your price, condition and surrounding to see if you can make your home a little more desirable.